top of page

 QE Base Game Components

 There are 21 company tiles that get shuffled and placed face down in the middle.
-These are the companies that the players will bid on.
+These tiles represent the companies that players will bid on.

-The Goal of QE is to be the player that has not spent the most money and has the most victory points.
-The player with the most money spent at the end of the game is eliminated.
-There are 5 parts to each turn in the game.
-The first player is the auctioneer for the round.
-The Auctioneer reveals the company tile from the top of the stack and they let the other players know; what nationality it is, the victory points its worth and the industry that the company is in.
-These pieces of information directly relate to the scoring matrix on each players card.
+The goal of QE is to be the player who has not spent the most money while also accumulating the most victory points.
+At the end of the game, the player who has spent the most money is eliminated.
+Each turn consists of five parts.
+The first player acts as the auctioneer for the round.
+The auctioneer reveals a company tile from the top of the stack and informs the other players about its nationality, the victory points it's worth, and the industry it belongs to.
+This information is crucial as it directly relates to the scoring matrix on each player's card.

-Next the Auctioneer writes down their bet on the bidding card and places it down for every player to see.
-This is where the game is abstract to the point of absurdity if you want to take it there.
-You can bid 1 trillion dollars or 5 peanuts.
-There isn't much guidance, only that players must bit a positive whole number or zero.
-The first auctioneer will likely set that scale/tone with the first bid for the rest of the game.
-After the Auctioneer's bid is shown the rest of the player write down their bids and hand them to the auctioneer.
-The players cannot bid the same number as the auctioneer.
-These bids are secret and only the auctioneer will see them.
+Next, the auctioneer writes down their bid on the bidding card and places it down for everyone to see.
+Here's where it gets a bit abstract.
+You can bid 1 trillion dollars or just 5 peanuts!
+There’s not much guidance, except that players must bid a positive whole number or zero.
+The first auctioneer will likely set the tone for the rest of the game with their initial bid.
+After the auctioneer’s bid is revealed, the other players write down their bids and hand them to the auctioneer.
+They cannot bid the same amount as the auctioneer, and these bids remain secret.

 3-4 and 5 player scoring cards